Nahuel88Ar/GUI-LYSOSOMES/README.md

 For a complete explanation of the method, click on the link below and obtain the explanatory document:
 ### Lysosome_Diameter_BlobLoG_FWHM.docx
 It is located in the main directory of the directory

+# What does FWHM mean?
+FWHM means Full Width at Half Maximum.
+F = Full, W = Width, H = Half, M = Maximum.
+In the lysosome intensity profile, it is the full distance across the signal peak measured at 50% of the peak intensity.
+The script uses this width to estimate the lysosome diameter.

 ### [📄 Download the document](Lysosome_Diameter_BlobLoG_FWHM.docx)